A long history of education continues at St Aloysius’

-The Society of Jesus was founded by a Spanish Basque soldier, Ignatius of Loyola.
-Ignatius, Peter Faber, Francis Xavier and four other companions made their first vows in 1534 in Montmartre outside Paris.
-In 1540, Pope Paul III approved the Society of Jesus.
-Ignatius Loyola gathered an energetic band of educated men who desired nothing more than to help others find God in their lives.
-Ignatius' original plan was that they be roving missionaries, who would preach and administer the sacraments wherever there was the greatest need, a lack of others to respond and the hope of accomplishing the greater good.
+Ignatius Loyola gathered an energetic band of educated men at the University of Paris, who desired nothing more than to help others find God in their lives.
+Ignatius' original plan was that they be roving missionaries, who would preach and administer the sacraments wherever there was a need, a lack of others to respond, and with the hope of accomplishing the greater good (the magis).

 Since then, Jesuits have served the Church in a wide array of areas – missionary work, schools and universities, social ministries, retreat houses, parishes, always going to the boundaries.
 They have distinguished themselves throughout history as scientists and theologians, poets and philosophers, explorers and missionaries, pastors and preachers.

 They have served as missionaries in Asia, India, Africa and the Americas – always applying the principle of ‘accommodation’, that is, finding where God and grace are already present in new lands, and respectfully enculturating.
 They were instrumental in the time of the Counter Reformation – where their style was always dialogue, respectful conversations, trying to find common ground.
 They willingly sacrificed their lives in the English and Japanese missions in order to minister to God’s people.

 In establishing the first ‘system’ of schools, Jesuits were called ‘the schoolmasters of Europe’ during the 16th, 17th and 18th centuries, not only because of their schools but also for their pre-eminence as scholars, for the textbooks they authored, and the influence of their graduates.